‘Halloween Ends’ Scores Peacock Its Nielsen Streaming Top 10 Debut

-Peacock makes its streaming top 10 debut on Nielsen’s rankings during the Oct.
+Peacock made its streaming top 10 debut on Nielsen’s rankings during the Oct.
 10-16 viewing window with “Halloween Ends.”
-The Jamie Lee Curtis-led thriller, which serves as the 13th film in the iconic “Halloween” franchise, ranked at No. 8 on the overall list (TV and Film) with 717 million minutes viewed in its first three days on the streaming service.
+The Jamie Lee Curtis-led thriller, which serves as the 13th film in the iconic “Halloween” franchise, ranked at No. 8 on the overall list (TV and film) with 717 million minutes viewed in its first three days on the streaming service.
 The movie was simultaneously released both in theaters and on the streaming service on Oct.
-14. The title sits at No. 1 on the Movie list.
+14. The title sits at No. 1 on Nielsen’s movie list.

 See Nielsen’s newest Top 10 streaming rankings below, with overall streaming titles for Oct.
 10-16 first, followed by original streaming titles, acquired titles and then films.